Jennifer Towne

 Seminars

-• Discussing the protein engineering strategies at optimal masking architectures for TCEs
+- Discussing the discovery and protein engineering strategies for generating for PRO-XTEN TCEs

-• Evaluating data on current clinical molecules using masking features and their potential to safely target high-expression antigens
+- Evaluating data on current clinical molecules using PRO-XTEN masking and their potential to safely target high-expression antigens